ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

   local building = templates[i]
 	print(building.name)
 end

-Create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu.
+Or create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu.
 ```

 ##### Known issues